sroller/scripts/README.md

-# Scripts for the PI
+# Scripts for the PI and for other *ix machines

 ## Timelapse
 * timelaspe - take timelapse pictures